-However, students in Incentive schools were significantly more likely to pass the highstakes Twaweza tests (the metric that bonuses were based on).
+However, students in Incentive schools were significantly more likely to pass the high-stakes Twaweza tests (the metric that bonuses were based on).
 At the end of two years, they were 37%, 17%, and 70% more likely to pass the Twaweza tests in math, Kiswahili, and English (all significant).
-These correspond to a 7.7, 7.3, and 2.1 percentage-point increase in the passing rate relative to the mean control group passing rate of 21%, 44%, and 3% in these subjects (Table A.1).
+These correspond to a 7.7, 7.3, and 2.1 percentage-point increase in the passing rate relative to the mean control group passing rate of 21%, 44%, and 3% in these subjects (Table A.4).
 Pass rates were also higher on all three subjects after the first year (though not significant in English).
 On normalized test scores, students in Incentive schools scored $0.17\sigma$ , $0.12\sigma$ , $0.12\sigma$ higher on math, Kiswahili, and English (p < 0.05), and $0.21\sigma$ higher (p < 0.01) on the composite measure (Table 4: Panel B).

 We now consider possible reasons for the difference in estimated impacts across the two sets of tests.
-First, the content of the tests was very similar and so the differences are unlikely to be explained by test content.
-Second, Twaweza employed strict security protocols for the high-stakes test (as mentioned in Section 2.2.2), including having ten different versions of the test paper that were randomized across students in the same class, and having independent proctors present for every test.
+First, the content of the tests was very similar and so the differences are unlikely to be explained by test content (see Appendix C).
+Second, we verify that the differences are not driven by changes in sample composition by restricting the analysis of treatment effects on the low-stakes tests to the same 40 control schools that had the high-stakes tests (Table A.6).
+Third, Twaweza employed strict security protocols for the high-stakes test (as mentioned in Section 2.2.2), including having ten different versions of the test paper that were randomized across students in the same class, and having independent proctors present for every test.
 So, the likelihood of cheating was minimized.
-Third, low-stakes tests were conducted $\sim$ 3 weeks before high-stakes test in both years.
+Fourth, low-stakes tests were conducted $\sim$ 3 weeks before high-stakes test in both years.
 Since schools often conduct reviews and practice exams at the end of the school year, the superior performance on high-stakes tests could reflect this additional preparation (which was likely more intense in the Incentive schools).
+However, the performance on the low-stakes test does not vary as a function of the number of days between the two tests (Table A.7). $^{22}$